thoughtworks-jumpstart/jumpstart/software-engineering/object-oriented-programming.md

 Some languages \(like Java, C\#\) adopts Class-based Inheritance.

-Javascript actually follows Prototype-based Inheritance, although the class syntax gives us an illusion of class-based inheritance.
+JavaScript actually follows Prototype-based Inheritance, although the class syntax gives us an illusion of class-based inheritance.
 This is an advanced topic we can cover later.

 #### Polymorphism